Future-House/paper-qa/README.md

 ## Quickstart

-In this example we take a folder of research paper PDFs, magically get their metadata - including citation counts and a retraction check, then parse and cache PDFs into a full-text search index, and finally answer the user question with an LLM agent.
+In this example we take a folder of research paper PDFs, magically get their metadata - including citation counts with a retraction check, then parse and cache PDFs into a full-text search index, and finally answer the user question with an LLM agent.

 ```bash
 pip install paper-qa